kobirhumayun/finance_management/README.md

 ## Security
 - No service in this stack publishes host ports; only the shared edge Nginx service faces the public internet.
 - Secrets remain in `.env` and are injected at runtime via Compose.
-- API, MongoDB, and Redis run exclusively on the internal `finance-management_net` and are unreachable from other applications or the host.
+- MongoDB and Redis remain isolated on the internal `finance-management_net`, while the API bridges that network with the outbound-only `finance-management_outbound` so it can reach remote dependencies without exposing the databases themselves.

 ## Central Nginx (shared across apps)
 The edge proxy runs separately from this repository.
 It should be deployed once on the VPS, own the `edge_net` network, manage TLS certificates, and publish `:80`/`:443`.
 Each application stack (including this one) connects its public `*-web` service to `edge_net` so the proxy can route traffic by hostname.